-1. Study Group:
+1. STUDY GROUP:

-Each individual will be paired with several other students to form a small study group.
+Each individual may be paired with several other students to form a small study group.

 The paired or partner "group" is intended to enhance and facilitate your learning through several important functions, some of which include providing a setting in which you: